midastruth/files.md/README.md

 - `gofumpt` for stricter formatting. `gofumpt` is happy with a subset of the formats that gofmt is happy with.
 The less we have to choose between different formating options, the better
 - FS's structure should have userFS name, to reflect the fact it user user-namespaced
 - Note term is way too vague.
 Let's try to use "file" term, without any high level abstraction (like note)
 - Gave up on AST parsing/rendering.
 We had lots of corner cases via AST and the code was way complex.
 Markdown isn't that hard to parse, we can do it via good old straigforward code.
 We have 3x times less code now, and it is way mentally taxing to read.
+We did the same for MD->HTML conversion.
+Telegram doesn't support whole range of tags, so it was easier to write our own md-to-html converter.
 - Adherence to Tolerant Reader principles.
 If enconunter gibberish during parsing - we skip it, but if we encounter flags of valid data (let's say `###`) but data itself is invalid - we panic.
 TODO preserve gibberish during read-write cycle.
 - Usage of https://github.com/rivo/uniseg.
 In Go, strings are read-only slices of bytes.
 They can be turned into Unicode code points using the for loop or by casting: []rune(str).
 However, multiple code points may be combined into one user-perceived character or what the Unicode specification calls "grapheme cluster".
 For example, white circle "⚪" has two runes, but one grapheme cluster.
 - Markdown to HTML conversion.
 User can have invalid Markdown in his notes, and TG API would fail to send invalid Markdown directly.
 So, we need to convert user's Markdown to HTML first and then send it via Telegram as HTML.